Why Low Power Matters in Digital Design

 - Verification strategies and coverage models

-- Power is the primary constraint in modern chip design, ahead of area or raw performance
+- Power is the primary constraint in modern chip design, not area or performance

 - Dynamic power (switching) scales with V² and frequency; static power (leakage) scales with temperature and transistor count

-- Power gating eliminates leakage but requires verification of isolation, retention, and sequencing
+- Power gating eliminates leakage but requires careful verification of isolation, retention, and sequencing

 - UPF is the industry standard for specifying power intent and enabling power-aware verification

-- DV engineers verify that designs function correctly through power transitions—not just in steady-state operation
+- As a DV engineer, you must verify that designs function correctly through power transitions—not just in steady-state operation

 Comments (0)